What Is Asbestos?

 Asbestos Use in the Military

-All five military branches relied heavily on asbestos and asbestos-containing products from the 1930s until the 1970s, when the Environmental Protection Agency (EPA) restricted its use due to health concerns.
-However, some military construction used asbestos-containing products as late as 1991.
-Read more about the different ways each branch of the military used asbestos.
+All five military branches relied heavily on asbestos and products that used the mineral from the 1930s until the 1970s, when the Environmental Protection Agency (EPA) restricted its use due to health concerns.
+However, some military construction used asbestos products as late as 1991.

 Who Was Exposed?